 Conclusion and Next Steps

 We must continue to press for a unity government, a national reconstruction conference, and national reconstruction commission.
-It must be done soonest as more and more people are living.
+It must be done soonest as more and more people are leaving.

 The PM said his visit to the World Bank was positive and the donor community was coming through with grants and loans.
 He spoke reassuringly that Ross Medical School would stay, salaries would be paid, the national debt payment for September 2017 was paid, and civil servants who worked well would be kept.
 If the civil servant did not work well they would be fired.